 The reforms are generally welcome, bringing the UK much closer to the US Chapter 11 framework.
 However, while the text of the bill is not yet available, there are likely to be some differences which could impact the effectiveness of the reforms:

-As contemplated in our client alert here, the government will retrospectively suspend the law on wrongful trading with effect from 1 March 2020.
+As contemplated in our client alert, the government will retrospectively suspend the law on wrongful trading with effect from 1 March 2020.
 Usually, directors could be personally liable for wrongful trading if they continued to trade when they:

-The suspension of these rules, mirroring similar moves in Germany and Australia, will give directors the headroom they need to continue trading and utilise the government’s support packages (see our client alert here) with less risk of personal liability for making the wrong call.
+The suspension of these rules, mirroring similar moves in Germany and Australia, will give directors the headroom they need to continue trading and utilise the government’s support packages (see our 20 March 2020 client alert) with less risk of personal liability for making the wrong call.

 The new restructuring tools set out above represent a much-anticipated overhaul of the UK’s regime, which has been largely untouched since 2003.
 This is a longer-term measure, and which many consider will make the UK a more attractive jurisdiction for the restructuring of domestic and foreign companies.